 An air permit is issued not just for a specific process but a specific way to go about that process.
 Compliance problems can arise if changes to the process are made without the proper environmental review.
 For example, changing a process temperature could result in an emissions increase, or re-routing a process line could end up bypassing a vital piece of control equipment.

 Solution: Get input from your environmental department before buying equipment or beginning construction.

 18. Not paying annual fees for permits or other items

-19. Not responding to the requests of a regulatory agency in a timely manner
+19. Not responding to a regulatory agency in a timely manner

-If the agency requests data, you should always respond in a timely manner.
-In certain cases, if the agency doesn’t receive the requested data, an inspector can sometimes issue a notice to comply (NTC), and if the information is still not provided, the NTC will turn it into a notice of violation (NOV).
+If a regulatory agency requests data, you should always respond in a timely manner.
+In certain cases, if the agency doesn’t receive the requested data, an inspector can issue a notice to comply (NTC), and if the information is still not provided, the NTC will turn it into a notice of violation (NOV).

-It’s best to maintain open communication between your company and the agency, so try to develop a system so folks know the timeframe to respond to the agency.
+Solution: Maintain open communication between your company and the agency, and develop a system so folks know the timeframe to respond to the agency.